LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 #### Marking questions as optional

-To add a Skip button and thereby make a predefined question optional, click the **Skip** slider to turn it on.
+To add a Skip button and thereby make a survey question optional, click the **Skip** slider to turn it on.

 SCREEN CAPTURE